Real Estate Posts

 Why is there a Notice of Security Interest on My Home?

-Written by Samantha Wright on November 6, 2017
+Written by Owen Thompson on November 6, 2017

 Renting water heaters in residential properties is quite common in Ontario.
 Companies are now beginning to offer rentals of furnaces and air conditioners as well, sometimes with rent-to-own options.
 Often these companies will send door-to-door salespeople around to pitch the rental contracts at potential customers.
 Like any legal contract, it is important to consider an […]